+4.6.2.
 COMBUSTIBLE SHELVES AND BEAMS

 Due to the fact that combustible shelves, timber fireplaces and beams have potentially thousands of possible configurations in conjunction with stoves outset or inserted partially or fully into chambers, it is not possible to give firm guidance on dimensions to these features.
 As a guideline, materials that are in 'line of sight' to the stove are more likely to overheat due to direct radiation from the stove body than materials that are not in 'line of sight' (e.g. with stove fully inside a chamber).
 Materials above the stove are far more likely to overheat than materials alongside or below.
 A guideline limiting temperature for solid timber (not surface finishes) is approximately 80-85 degrees C with a normal ambient room temperature.
-Temperatures of combustible materials can be substantially lowered with a simple heat shield constructed of a non-combustible material and small air gap (6-12mm for example) between the shield and combustible material.
+Temperatures of combustible materials can be substantially lowered with a simple heat shield constructed of a non-combustible material (e.g. metal or fireproof board etc.) and a small air gap (6-12mm for example) between the shield and combustible material.

-5.5.2.
+4.6.3.
 Distances from NON-combustible materials: